rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 basis SCF (both HF and DFT) results, for several types of systems (clusters, peptides, and hydrogelators) are presented.

+:cite:t:`Dong2009` uses a GEBF07 approximation to B3LYP (with van Der Waals correctiosn) to model aromatic oglioamides.
+Of note include the :ref:`distance_based_cp` BSSE corrections.

 ************
 GEBF Reviews
 ************